 For those wanting a bit more of an ‘off the beaten path’ experience, then have we got a list for you.
-Below we’ve curated our version of some of the best 10 underrated places you should go in Japan.
-Whilst most are extremely coveted by the locals, for some reason they haven’t been touched by the hand of western media yet, so now is the best time to visit.
+Below, we’ve curated our version of the best ten underrated places you should go in Japan.
+Most have been thoroughly covered by the locals, but Western media hasn’t quite made it out this far yet, so now is the best time to visit.

 Read on and prepare to cram your itinerary!